Andrew Wilson Baird

-Andrew Wilson Baird (26 April 1842 – 2 April 1908) was a Scottish colonel of the Royal Engineers.
+Andrew Wilson Baird, CSI, FRS (26 April 1842 – 2 April 1908) was a Scottish colonel of the Royal Engineers.
 He is best remembered for his work in tidal studies of the coast of India.

 Life

-Born and baptised 26 April 1842 in Aberdeen, he was the son of Thomas Baird and Catherine Imray.
+Born and baptised 26 April 1842 in Aberdeen, he was the eldest son of Thomas Baird of Woodlands, Cults, and Catherine Imray.
 He was educated at Marischal College, Aberdeen, before entering the Military College of the East India Company at Addiscombe in June 1860.
 Joining the Royal Military Academy at Woolwich in January 1861, he was made a lieutenant in the Royal Engineers the following year, and sailed for India on 1 March 1864.

+Map of the Great Trigonometrical Survey of India, where Baird served as Assistant Superintendent.

 In India he was appointed special assistant engineer of the Bombay harbour defence works, and was responsible for ordering the buildings of the batteries at Oyster Rock and Middle Ground.
+During the Abyssinian expedition of 1868 under Sir Robert Napier, Baird served as assistant field engineer and held the post of traffic manager for the military railway constructed across the Zula plain, for which he was mentioned in despatches.

-After serving as assistant field engineer in the Abyssinian expedition of 1868 under Sir Robert Napier, in December 1869 Baird was assistant superintendent of the trigonometrical survey of India, and conducted extensive tidal observations at the Gulf of Cutch.
-He briefly returned to England in 1870, after being affected by the heat, but returned and continued his work in tidal observations.
+In December 1869, Baird was appointed assistant superintendent of the Great Trigonometrical Survey of India.
+He worked on triangulation in Kathiawar and Gujarat before focusing on extensive tidal observations at the Gulf of Cutch, where he investigated the changing relationships between land and sea levels.
+He briefly returned to England in 1870 due to ill health but returned to continue his work.
+In 1881, he was selected as a delegate to the International Congress of Geography in Venice, where he was awarded a gold medal for his exhibits on tidal apparatus.

+His work led to a significant collaboration with George Darwin on the harmonic analysis of tidal data, resulting in a joint report in 1885.
+Baird subsequently authored the Manual for Tidal Observations (1886), which became a standard text in the field.
+He notably recorded the tidal disturbances caused by the 1883 eruption of Krakatoa.
+During this period, he worked closely with Edward Roberts of the Nautical Almanac Office to ensure the Indian data was successfully applied to the first mechanical tide-predicting machines.
 He was promoted to captain on 4 April 1874 and a major on 18 December 1881.

 Between July 1885 and August 1889, he headed the mints at Calcutta and Bombay, until he was appointed the permanent mint master at Calcutta on 12 August.
-He was appointed a colonel on 9 April 1896, and retired from the mint the following year, making his home at Palmers Cross, near Elgin, Moray.
+During his tenure, he reorganized the manufacturing department and oversaw the withdrawal of worn coinage from circulation.
+He was appointed a colonel on 9 April 1896, and retired from the mint the following year, receiving the special thanks of the Governor-General for his services.
+He made his home at Palmers Cross, near Elgin, Moray.

-In 1885, he was elected a Fellow of the Royal Society. and appointed CSI in the 1897 Diamond Jubilee Honours.
+In 1885, he was elected a Fellow of the Royal Society and appointed CSI in the 1897 Diamond Jubilee Honours.

-He was the father of Gen. Sir Douglas Baird.